-For example, Farsi has two sounds pronounced h: ه and ح.
+For example, Persian has two sounds pronounced h: ه and ح.
 In Arabic, the second of these has a distinct pronunciation.
-But in Farsi they are pronounced the same, so words that are Persian origin would prefer to use ه.
+But in Persian they are pronounced the same, so words that are Persian origin would prefer to use ه.

 Same with ع and ء (hamza).
-They have very different pronunciations in Arabic, but the same in Farsi, so Farsi prefers hamza.
+They have very different pronunciations in Arabic, but the same in Persian, so Persian prefers hamza.

-The second clue about which Farsi words are Arabic is in shapes of words.
+The second clue about which Persian words are Arabic is in shapes of words.

 Arabic words follow fairly regular patterns.
 They always have three-letter roots, and only add a couple of other letters to build out a shape.

-Take a look at these shapes of Arabic words commonly used in Farsi below and see how many words kind of have a similar sound!
+Take a look at these shapes of Arabic words commonly used in Persian below and see how many words kind of have a similar sound!

 Note: these groupings are approximate.
 Knowledgable Arabic students will know that these should be grouped more granularly.
 Please bear in mind the purpose of this section is to learn to recognise what’s Arabic and what isn’t – it’s not a detailed study of what the word shapes mean.